-The purpose of the admission process is to determine if the school and the students are properly matched.
+The purpose of the admission process is to determine if the school, the student and the family are properly matched.

 In order to help us evaluate the appropriateness of Winston and the special qualities of each child, we have the following procedure:

-If The Winston School seems like a possible match, the student may be invited to visit classes for two days.
+If The Winston School seems like a possible match, the student visits classes for two days.
 At this point—or prior to final admission– parents should provide Winston with their student’s academic and disciplinary records, including the most recent IEP if applicable.
 Following this visit, parents, the school, and in some cases, the student confer about the possible admission.
 The School reserves the right to withdraw an offer of admission at any point prior to enrollment based on new information that comes to light.
 If the family is funded through a public school district, we ask that you gain the permission of the district before the class visit is scheduled.

 If admission is offered, parents are encouraged to weigh the matter carefully for a few days.
-Winston does not believe in putting pressure on families, and will not ask for immediate decisions but The Winston School cannot hold a space for an accepted student beyond two weeks without approval of the headmaster.
+Winston does not believe in putting pressure on families and will not ask for immediate decisions but The Winston School cannot hold a space for an accepted student beyond two weeks without approval of the headmaster.
 We will, as a courtesy, indicate when enrollment is tight and by what date it may be necessary to make a commitment.
 Based on availability, students may enter Winston at any time during the school year, but if more than four months have elapsed since the student’s visit, he or she will normally be required to visit again.
 Any special circumstances should be discussed prior to the re-visit.